Our Team

 Madeline Aubry (she/her), Artist Project & Operations Manager / Teaching Artist

 Madeline is a multidisciplinary artist with a focus on storytelling through art.
 She has a BA from Occidental College in Urban Environmental Policy and a minor in Spanish.
 She is interested in exploring the ways that communities can and do use art to form better relationships with their built environments and each other.
-She is invested in learning about and preserving the history of the neighborhoods and surrounding communities in which she lives and works.
-She enjoys crafting with friends, rock climbing, and taking a neighborhood walk with a cup of tea.

 Sarah Espinoza (she/her), Education Manager / Teaching Artist